dpayba/PhotoPhinder/README.md

 - Always log any new commands or installations other members may need to run the code properly
     - Can add to the important commands section
 - Communicate before merging to master
+- All code that should be modified is in /src folder